ClaytonJSanchez/ClaytonJSanchez/README.md

 - 👋 Hi, I’m @ClaytonJSanchez
-- 👀 I’m interested in the environemnt, music, and minimalism
+- 👀 I’m interested in the environment, music, and minimalism
-- 🌱 I’m currently learning coding and will be studying environmental enginerring in the near future.
+- 🌱 I’m currently learning about cybersecurity and will be studying environmental enginerring in the near future.
-- 💞️ I’m looking to collaborate on taking care of the planet and improving coding skills.
+- 💞️ I’m looking to collaborate on taking care of the planet and improving online tech skills.
 - 📫 How to reach me
 Email:claytonjsanchez@gmail.com